Historic Menus,

 'Big Feast at Stonehenge'.

-2021 saw an exciting project with Trinity College Dublin, to build and test a Tudor brewery.
+2021 saw the start of an exciting project with Trinity College Dublin, to build and test a Tudor brewery which entered phase two in 2024.

-Autumn 2023 sees me return to the Distillery at Mount Vernon in Virginia to make whisky like they did in 1799.
+Autumn 2024 saw a return to the Distillery at Mount Vernon in Virginia to make whisky like they did in 1799.
+We currently make about 18,000 bottles per year.